 Albert Einstein is regarded as one of history’s greatest geniuses, both for his contributions to humanity’s understanding of physics and for his embodiment of the stereotypical traits of the eccentric brainiac.
 Unfortunately, those stereotypical traits included some serious issues with human interaction, which resulted in Einstein treating the women in his life terribly.
 It’s a part of his life story that makes his overall - largely untarnished - legacy tough to digest.

 Albert Einstein married Mileva Marić in 1903, and from the beginning, he did not treat his wife very well.
-However, as the marriage deteriorated, things got simultaneously ugly and ridiculous, including a situation in which Marić was asked to agree to Einstein’s bizarre list of demands.
-The demands themselves were patently misogynistic and downright abusive.
+As the marriage deteriorated, things got simultaneously ugly and ridiculous, including a situation in which Marić was asked to agree to Einstein’s bizarre list of demands.
+And the demands themselves were patently misogynistic and downright abusive.

 Albert Einstein Married Mileva Marić, But He Was Already Married To His Work